Human’s Relationship with Nature

 In the 1700’s, a famous astronomer from France, named Nicolas Louis de Lacaille, started to name his discoveries, new constellations, with man made objects.
 He would look into his telescope, point it up towards the stars, see a pattern then give it a name.
 He named one constellation Horologium Oscillitorium, honoring Christiaan Huygens and his invention, the pendulum.
 He named another one Microscopium, after the microscope.
 In fact, from the 70 constellations known at that time, Lacaille added over 14 new ones, all named after instruments.
 Little did he know that his decision to imprint the sky with Man’s creation not only broke thousands of years of astronomy tradition, but reaffirmed a behavior that had been working its way into the core of our society for the past several thousands of years – Nature was no more, and Man ruled every element and realm.

 Allow me to illustrate how we have become so disconnected from Nature, the effects that it has created on our society, the gains it gave us, the damages it inflicted, and why, despite obvious future complications, we find ourselves challenged over what to do.
 We have made an habit to over analyze, saturate our theories with numbers, and spit out new solutions to only realize that their application was impossible and their success unattainable.
 In fact, the explanation lies in our history, how we are as a species, and why, what seems like a simple change, will demand from us, a drastic change in our values and in the way we live.
 Do not worry, I am not here to tell you that the world is doomed, that we have five years to fix it, otherwise life will cease to exist.
-Quite the contrary, we are masters at adapting and surviving and hopefully, by the end of the evening, you will have a better understanding of our current situation and what can be done to remedy this unhealthy modern paradigm.
+Quite the contrary, we are masters at adapting and surviving and hopefully, by the end of this article, you will have a better understanding of our current situation and what can be done to remedy this unhealthy modern paradigm.

 On a small note, I would like to point out that I have just used the word “remedy” to introduce my rhetoric.
 The definition of “remedy” is the following: a medicine or a treatment for a disease or an injury.
 It is a means of counteracting or eliminating something undesirable.
 It comes from Latin remedium: “RE” meaning ‘back’, also expressing intensive force, and “MEDERI” which means ‘heal.’
 Humans are not a bad species.
 We do not need to condemn ourselves with guilt, despair over how we have been so irresponsible.
 Who we are today, what we are doing and what we have been doing is quite logical and predictable.
 Just like a child who was told not to play with fire, and did, then got burned, now we need to tend the wound so that it can heal properly.